Global leader in semiconductor components distribution and technical support services, empowering your product innovation and industry advancement

 Data is captured only on the rising edge of the clock signal

-4069UBF** is a hex inverter IC manufactured by **Toshiba (TOS)**.
+2SC2668-Y** is a high-frequency NPN silicon transistor manufactured by **Toshiba (TOS)**.

 VTN900DX,VTECH,23,SOP28